Solomon01-hub/UK-Road-Accident-Analysis-/README.md

 co-occur with higher-severity accidents at rates meaningfully above chance (lift > 1.2).

-**Forecasting:** Short-term trend structure is statistically detectable (ARIMA(1,1,1), p < 0.001), but 24 months of data isn't enough to reliably fit a seasonal model — a seasonal SARIMA produced unstable, non-significant estimates.
+**Forecasting:** Short-term trend structure is statistically detectable (ARIMA(1,1,1), p < 0.001), but 24 months of data isn't enough to reliably fit a seasonal model therefore the seasonal SARIMA produced unstable, non-significant estimates.
 Forecasts are shown with confidence intervals, and should be read as indicative rather than precise.